RareCan BioResource donor information

 We will provide details of the research projects which have made use of the samples you have donated through your Rarecan account.
 Although it will not be possible for us to give details of the results obtained for an individual donor we will provide an outline of the results obtained for the whole study- when these become available.

-Ethical approval of the RareCan Bioresource has been given by the Fulham NHS Research Ethics Committee.
+Ethical approval of the RareCan Bioresource has been given by the London-Fulham Research Ethics Committee.

 If you do not want your tissue to be used for medical research, there is no need to do anything further.

-For more information about the research we undertake please visit this page of our website.
+For more information about the research we undertake please visit this page.

 Details about the laws governing the use of cells and tissues in research may be found at https://www.hta.gov.uk/faqs/donating-your-tissue-research-faqs